Positional Attention: Expressivity and Learnability of Algorithmic Computation: Experiments

-In this section, we present a more in-depth analysis of value generalization as a function of additional factors such as sample size and input length.
-Due to the resource demands of variable-length experiments, we present results obtained by training with a single fixed input length.

-\textbf{Sample Size vs. Value Generalization:} In this setting, we fix the input length $n = 8$ and examine value generalization for $c = 3$, which is three times the training range, i.e., $[-6, 6]$.
-We then analyze OOD loss as a function of the number of training samples, ranging from $5,000$ to $50,000$. \Cref{fig:fix_sample} shows that for all tasks, the OOD loss of positional Transformers steadily decreases with an increasing number of samples, whereas the performance of standard Transformers remains roughly constant.
-Additionally, \Cref{appdx:experiments} provides training and validation error results, demonstrating that standard Transformers not only converge but also generalize well in-distribution.
-To rule out potential overfitting due to model complexity, \Cref{appdx:experiments} includes further analyses showing that standard Transformers with reduced depth also fail to value-generalize.
+\textbf{Sample Size vs. Generalization:} In this setting, we demonstrate the learnability of positional Transformers, established in \Cref{thm:generalization}, as a function of the number of samples.
+To this end, we fix the input length $n = 8$ and examine in-distribution loss as a function of the number of training samples, ranging from $5,\!000$ to $50,\!000$. \Cref{fig:fix_sample} shows that for all tasks, the in-distribution loss of both architectures consistently decreases with increasing number of samples.

-\textbf{Length vs. Value generalization:} This experiment validates that our results hold for multiple values of $n$.
-We train models for each fixed length $n \in \{2, 4, 8, 16, 32\}$ using 30,000 samples across all settings.
-The model depth varies with the input length $n$, with the number of layers set to $\lceil \log_2 n \rceil + 1$.
-Similar to \Cref{fig:fix_sample}, we report the OOD loss for values three times larger than the training range, using 1,000 test samples.
-As illustrated in \Cref{fig:fix_size}, positional Transformers exhibit significantly lower OOD loss compared to standard Transformers across various sequence lengths.
-Naturally, for a fixed number of samples, the OOD loss slightly increases as the sequence length grows, indicating a need for more samples for longer sequences.

-\textbf{Value generalization:} In this experiment, we use a similar setting to \Cref{sec:var_len_exp}, but we fix the input length to $n=8$ and train the models with 30,000 samples.
-We then evaluate the OOD loss across the different scale factors, each calculated using 1,000 samples.
-As shown in \Cref{fig:fix_scale}, even in the fixed-length regime, standard Transformers struggle to value generalize, while positional Transformers have a much more stable performance across scales.